 We depreciate our drybulk vessels on a straight-line basis over the expected useful life of each vessel.
 Depreciation is based on the cost of the vessel less its estimated residual value.
 We estimate the useful life of our vessels to be 25 years from the date of delivery from the shipyard.
-Furthermore, we estimate the residual value of our vessels to be \$182 per light-weight ton.
+Furthermore, we estimate the residual value of our vessels is equal to the product of its lightweight tonnage and estimated scrap rate, which is estimated to be \$182 per light-weight ton.